Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Results and Analysis

 \subsection{Comparison with commercial tools}

-Based on the data provided, here are the calculated statistics for each model's performance across the 10 projects (100 total issues).
-This test is less reliable than SWE-bench, because of several factors.
-First, we have a much lower number of datapoints.
-In particular, we pre-selected 10 issues (out of 100s for some repos) on the basis of their resolvability - we wanted to shortlist the purely coding issues that can be solved by just applying best coding practice and debugging skills.
-That introduces some biases.
+Table~\ref{tab:github-bench} and Table~\ref{tab:model_stats} summarize model performance across 10 OSS projects (100 total issues).
+This study is less rigorous than SWE-bench for two reasons.
+First, the sample size is smaller.
+Second, 10 issues per repository were pre-selected for likely resolvability, which introduces selection bias toward coding issues that can be addressed through standard debugging and repair practice.

-The context for each case was built artificially, including all files that were referenced in final PR that solved the issue and which played the role of ground truth.
+For each case, the evaluation context was reconstructed from the final pull request that resolved the issue.

-For evaluation we used a consistent and objective evaluation methodology.
-In particular, we awarded score +1 for solving the issue (all requirements in the ticket are satisfied) and all unit tests are passed.
-We did not penalize for time, cost or failed solutions.
-The Figure~\ref{fig:perf} depict the relative performance of each model, all data is aggregated in Table~\ref{tab:github-bench}, with summary statistics in Table~\ref{tab:model_stats}
+A score of +1 is assigned when the issue requirements are satisfied and all repository unit tests pass.
+No penalty is assigned for time, cost, or failed attempts.
+Figure~\ref{fig:perf} shows the per-project comparison; the full results are reported in Table~\ref{tab:github-bench}, with summary statistics in Table~\ref{tab:model_stats}.

 Key Observations: